mutant-city/k8s_study/cli.md

         * gets detailed information about specific object

 ### Troubleshooting/Debugging
-* `kubectl get X`
+* `kubectl get` all pods
-    * see the status field in the `get` command statements
+* look for status fields for hints
+* drill down with a `kubectl describe` on the broken object
+    * look into events section!!
 * `kubectl logs`
-* Removing a pod from the scope of the ReplicationController comes in handy when you want to perform actions on a specific pod.
-For example, you might have a bug that causes your pod to start behaving badly after a specific amount of time or a specific event.

-### Fixing pods by editing the in memory cluster k8's spec
+### Fixing pods

-* kubectl edit
+* can use `kubectl edit`
     * can directly edit the definition itself
     * when save the file, will automatically/edit & update the pod
     * note: can't edit certain fields once a pod is running
         * for example: liveness probes
         * have to delete and recreate the pod
-* can get the spec from the in memory k8s cluster
-    * `kubectl get pod <pod> -n <namespace> -o yaml --export`
-    * only gets the actual spec of the pod, ignores the status and other metadata
+        * see next section

+* For non-fixable while running live objects:
+    1. export the spec as yaml file,
+    2. delete the pod,
+    3. then fix the spec,
+    4 . then recreate the object

+* Removing a pod from the scope of the ReplicationController comes in handy when you want to perform actions on a specific pod.
+For example, you might have a bug that causes your pod to start behaving badly after a specific amount of time or a specific event.

 ###  Logging
 * Everything a containerized application writes to stdout and stderr is handled and redirected somewhere by a container engine.